How to get Permanent Residence (PR) in Japan

 For example, it is not often memorized that a ticket was illegally locked due to parking prohibition, so you can get a driving record certificate at a police station and check it.
 In the case of serious offenses such as unlicensed driving, drunk driving, and running away, it is necessary to wait 5 years after payment of fines is completed.

 Illegal work of your family (overwork): If you have a family staying on a family visa and the family is overworked, the applicant will be held liable for family misconduct.
 In that case, 3 years must elapse.

 （２）The person has sufficient assets or ability to make an independent living.

 The Immigration Bureau states that “there is no burden on the public in daily life, and a stable life can be expected in the future in view of the assets or skills possessed.”
 It is a prerequisite that we have not received any public assistance, as it is not a public burden.
 In addition, the income required for permanent residence should be at least 3 million yen for the past 3-5 years.
 This is the income of the whole household.
 However, depending on the number of dependent families, you may be required to earn more.
-From 2019, you will be able to check your income for the past 5 years.
+You will be able to check your income for the past 5 years.
 Be careful if you have a yearly income of 3 million yen or less for the past 5 years due to a change of job.